ivostoykov/AIWebFormFill/README.md

 This menu will show the `id`s and `name`s for the fields that are considered as suitable to be filled.
 ![submenu Show form field metadata](media/html.png)

+It's helpful to know which fields are good for filling out.
+The extension will also show why a field might not get filled—usually, it's because there's a poor match between the field's metadata and the info you've provided.
+This can give you a clue about what extra details to include in the options.

 To fill a form properly you have to provide some data, haven't you?
 This is what the next section is for.

 # Options